 Whiteflies

-If you don’t take the necessary control measures, your plants may be stunted, leaves turning yellow, and with heavy infestation – plants may die.
-Like aphids, whiteflies excrete honeydew, which makes leaves shiny and sticky which encourages ants’ infestation and the growth of sooty mold fungi.
+If you don’t take the necessary control measures, your plants may be stunted, leaves may turn yellow, and with heavy infestation – plants may die.
+Like aphids, whiteflies excrete honeydew, making leaves shiny and sticky, encouraging ants’ infestation and the growth of sooty mold fungi.

 Insect scales

-Adult insect scales are small and immobile with no visible legs.
-They are flat and look like fish scales stuck on the plant’s leaves.
-Like mealybugs, the soft-bodied scales secrete honeydew which causes sooty mold problems on plants.
+Adult insect scales are small and immobile, with no visible legs.
+They are flat like fish scales stuck on the plant’s leaves.
+Like mealybugs, the soft-bodied scales secrete honeydew, which causes sooty mold problems in plants.

-When inspecting your plants, you’ll usually find them on stems and the undersides of leaves, but you may find them on the upper surfaces as well.
+When inspecting your plants, you’ll usually find them on stems and the undersides of leaves, but you may also see them on the upper surfaces.
 If not controlled, they will sack the sap of the plants dry.

 How to get rid of insect scales